bitgapp/eqMac/README.md

 * and more...

 ## User support
-I'm notoriously known for lacking in communication with users due to lack of time in my busy life.
 This project is heavily reliant on the whole community helping each other out.
 If you have an issue with eqMac please go through [Issues](https://github.com/bitgapp/eqMac/issues) to see if it's already being discussed, if not create a new one.
-Also you can [join our Discord](https://discord.eqmac.app).
-Please no stupid questions like "How to bass?" - those will be completely ignored.
+Also you can [join our Discord](https://discord.eqmac.app), I'm there all the time and I like to chat with people.

 ## Technology
 eqMac was built using these technologies: